analyticalmonk/awesome-neuroscience/readme.md

 > Curated list of awesome neuroscience libraries, software and any content related to the domain.

 [Neuroscience](https://en.wikipedia.org/wiki/Neuroscience) is the study of how the nervous system develops, its structure, and what it does.
 Neuroscientists focus on the brain and its impact on behavior and cognitive functions.
-It also draws upon fields including mathematics, pharmacology, physics, engineering, and psychology.
+Traditionally, neuroscience has been seen as a branch of biology, but it has grown to encompass a wide range of interdisciplinary fields that work together toward elucidating brain function at multiple levels of investigation.

 ## Contents